Martchus/cpp-utilities/README.md

 * There are [MacPorts packages](https://www.macports.org/ports.php?by=name&substr=syncthingtray-devel) to build Syncthing Tray

 #### Development builds
-During development I find it useful to build all required projects (for instace c++utilities, qtutilities, tagparser and tageditor) as one big project.
+During development I find it useful to build all required projects (for instance c++utilities, qtutilities, tagparser and tageditor) as one big project.

 This can be easily achieved by using CMake's `add_subdirectory()` function.
 For project files see the repository